 If you are a hardened shopper, you might pass on the opportunity to take a look at the colourful facade of the sultan’s Al Alam Royal Palace in favour of a trip to the Qurum District of Muscat, which hosts several malls.
 The Al Araimi mall has everything from Bosch electronics to Rolex watches while the Capital Stores complex stocks products by the leading names in the world of haute couture.

-Find out more about the country via the Visit Oman website.
+Find out more about the country via the Experience Oman website.